VH-USB Lady Southern Cross (Part 3)

 This airplane will not be flown from Union Air Terminal, but should be snaked over by the same method as it was delivered to Union Air.
 Constant trouble has been encountered with all of the gas tanks and oil tank in this particular airplane.
 When the wing is removed from the fuselage and all tanks are out, thoroughly inspect and repair, using extreme caution during their re-installation.

-(It is assumed that the term "snaked over" refers to towing with ropes or cables).
+(It is believed that the term "snaked over" refers to towing with ropes or cables).

 With reference to the boat shipment of this airplane from New York to London, we are in receipt of the following from Fenchurch Export Corp.: